A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 • Participate in the quarterly UCSF All-Fellow Education Days

-• These are half-day sessions that cover a variety of topics including: board preparation, practice management, interviewing and job searches, DEI, risk management, building resilience, career launch, healthcare finance, and time management.
+• These are half-day sessions that cover a variety of topics including: board preparation, practice management, interviewing and job searches, risk management, building resilience, career launch, healthcare finance, and time management.
 There may be slight variations in the topics from year to year.
 These sessions are followed by a department-sponsored social gathering.

 Pediatric trauma rotation at Children’s Hospital in Oakland (strongly recommended)